Rollback Procedures

 - Deploy: New code uses both

-- Migrate: Copy data from old to new
+- Migrate: Copy data

 - Contract: Remove old column